Dolores Paterno: Biography

-Dolores Paterno came from the wealthy interrelated mestizo de sangley families of Paterno, Molo, and Agustin.
-She was the sister of Dr. Pedro Alejandro Paterno, a Filipino politician, poet, and novelist.
-Her sisters and stepsisters, Agueda, Jacoba, Paz, Concepcion, and Adelaida, were celebrated painters and jewelers whose works were exhibited at the Exposición Regional de Filipinas in Manila in 1895 and at the St. Louis World's Fair in 1904.
+Dolores Paterno came from the wealthy mestizo sangley Paterno family.
+She was the sister of Lcdo.
+Dr. Pedro Alejandro Paterno, a Filipino politician, poet, and novelist.
+Her sisters and stepsisters, Águeda, Jácoba, Paz, Concepcion, and Adelaida, were celebrated painters and jewellers whose works were exhibited at the Exposición Regional de Filipinas in Manila in 1895 and at the St. Louis World's Fair in 1904.
 She was also related to the Asuncion brothers, among them Justiniano Asuncion who painted her portrait in 1870.

 Musically inclined at a young age, she was sent by her parents to the Santa Isabel College, Manila, an all-girls Catholic school managed by the Daughters of Charity.
 She devoted much of her time to learning the piano.
 In 1879, at the age of 25 she composed her only known work, "La Flor de Manila" ('The Flower of Manila'), inspired by the sampaguita flower.
 The lyrics were by her brother Pedro Paterno, based on a poem of the same title written by their mother.

 She died at the age of 27 on July 3, 1881.